Brown Amazon shipping box with light brown packing tape

 Stay in Stock

 Consistent order volume won’t do you any good if you don’t have inventory in stock to fulfill orders.
-In order to truly compete for a share of the Buy Box, you need to have a clear inventory management strategy.
+To truly compete for a share of the Amazon Buy Box, you need to have a clear inventory management strategy.
 Build strong relationships with suppliers.
-By doing so, you may be able to fast-track orders if your order volume suddenly spikes, and you may even qualify for special discounts.
+By doing so, you may be able to fast-track orders if your order volume suddenly spikes, and you might even qualify for special discounts.

 Can offering your products via Amazon FBA help you win the Buy Box?
 Absolutely.
-It’s not a requirement, by any means, but FBA allows you to fulfill orders quickly with fast shipping, which is a key component of earning that share of the pie.
+It’s not a requirement, by any means, but FBA allows you to fulfill orders quickly with fast shipping, which is a key component of winning the Buy Box.

 Keep Your Account Healthy

-Can you keep up with demand and provide a good experience to all buyers?
-Your Amazon seller metrics, including ODR, feedback rating, and on-time shipping rate impact your chance at getting a share of the Buy Box.
+Can you keep up with demand and provide a good experience for all buyers?
+Your Amazon seller metrics, including ODR, feedback rating, and on-time shipping rate impact your chances of winning a share of the Buy Box.
 Regularly review your metrics and make sure your account remains in good standing with Amazon.

 The lowest offer doesn’t necessarily win the Buy Box.
-Having a smart Amazon pricing strategy can help increase your odds of getting a share.
-Check out your competition and make sure that your pricing is competitive; unless you are offering a bargain or luxury item, your pricing shouldn’t be wildly different.
+Having a smart Amazon pricing strategy can help increase your odds.
+Check out your competition and make sure that your pricing is similar.
 An Amazon repricer can help you stay competitive as prices change.
+If you sell on multiple platforms, note that your Amazon listing may be suppressed from the Buy Box if you have lower prices elsewhere.

 Before you can ever get your first Buy Box, you must become Buy Box eligible.
-New offers from FBA (Fulfillment by Amazon) sellers are automatically eligible for the Buy Box.
+New offers from FBA sellers are automatically eligible for the Buy Box.

 Keeping the Buy Box